10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 - [MDN: Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties)
 - [RTL Styling 101](https://rtlstyling.com/)

+### Advocate for Accessible Design Patterns

+Promote the adoption of design patterns that inherently prevent accessibility issues.
+Examples include:

+* Avoid placing text directly over images unless sufficient contrast or a background overlay is provided to ensure readability.
+* Use native HTML `<select>` elements for dropdowns instead of creating custom solutions or using frameworks.
+Native elements are inherently accessible and offer consistent behavior across platforms.
+* When custom components are necessary, replicate the behavior of native elements.
+For instance, custom modals should support full keyboard navigation and include options to close them using standard shortcuts.
+* Design forms with clear and descriptive error messages.
+Pair these messages with ARIA roles or properties to make them accessible to screen readers.

 <h2 id="low-specificity" class="anchor-heading">Keep Specificity Extremely Low {% include Util/link_anchor anchor="low-specificity" %}</h2>